 James’s death also saw the end of the tannery.
 Its buildings appear intact on the 6 inch OS map of 1895 but by 1912 the tannery site had been cleared as the above OS map shows.
 Since then it has remained undeveloped and is now a grassed over space, unrelieved by any landscaping.

 Most of the information for this article was garnered from the excellent collection of trade directories at Preston’s Harris Library, supplemented with 19th century maps and census returns.
-Other sources identified in the article are:
+A very useful guide to the wider Frenchwood area was produced by Preston Council, including a very well written account of its development by Margaret Burscough:

 - Copies of Nigel’s ‘An Introduction to the Social History of Housing in Victorian Preston’ can be found at the Harris Library and at the County Record Office.
 The quote appears on p19